The first impression is the last impression and buyers start judging the house right from the curb.

 If you have outdoor furniture in display make sure that it is clean and bright.
 Making a warm, seating area inviting enough to buyers creates strong emotional connections and affects buyer psyche positively.
 Add a few bright throw pillows for a pop of color.

 Make sure the home is visible as buyers park their car.
-It may be worthwhile to consider getting trees that are blocking the view trimmed.
+It may be worthwhile to consider getting trees that are blocking the view trimmed and manicured.
+Move your cars away during showings so that the home is visible in all its glory!

-So, make sure that as buyers drive through the neighborhood, seeing all the other homes, approaching your home, they see it as a beautiful home starting from - a great curb appeal.
+Ultimately we need to make sure that as buyers drive through the neighborhood, seeing all the other homes....approaching your home - you create a great first impression of a beautiful home starting from - A great curb appeal.

 Until next time,